 However, if you need to transfer a balance from Citi credit card, the Wells Fargo Cash Wise is better.
 You can only transfer credit card balances from a different bank.

 If having a flat rate cash rewards card without a foreign transaction fee is important, your best alternative to either card is the Capital One Quicksilver Cash Rewards Credit Card (learn more about the Capital One Quicksilver Cash Rewards Card in our in-depth review).
-It earns unlimited 1.5% back, has a $200 signup bonus (after spending $500 on purchases within the first 3 months of account opening), but doesn’t have an annual fee or foreign transaction fee.
+It earns an unlimited 1.5% back, has a $200 signup bonus (after spending $500 on purchases within the first 3 months of account opening), but doesn’t have an annual fee or foreign transaction fee.
 However, the Quicksilver earns unlimited 5% cash back on hotels and rental cars booked through Capital One Travel.

 Credit Score Needed

 You will need a minimum 670 credit score to qualify for the various Wells Fargo credit cards in this comparison.
 You will need to have a good to excellent credit score for the Citi Double Cash.